pj66666/Material-handling-robot/README.md

+Because it has been a long time, many files have been missing.
 For complete implementation, please refer to the project video Our team built this logistics robot from scratch, including mechanical structure, electronic control, visual recognition, etc.